 How the Service Works

-Participants transmit registration instructions to the FAST agent or issuer through DTC by using the PTS/PBS function NWT1 or by file transfer.
+Participants transmit registration instructions to the FAST agent or issuer through DTC by using the PTS function NWT1, the PBS function Auto Night Withdrawal by Transfer, or by file transfer.
 When the instructions are received by the transfer agent, they establish a book entry account for the investor on their records and mail a transaction advice to the investor.